-In this edition of the “Jeengster Spotlight”, we’re excited to bring you the inside scoop on our very own Junior Developer, Guy Ginton!
+In this edition of the “Jeengster Spotlight”, we’re excited to bring you the inside scoop on our very own Fullstack Engineer, Guy Ginton!

 Although Guy works out of our Tel Aviv office, he grew up in Florida, where he was “fueled by philosophical thoughts and 99c Arizona iced tea.”
 He studied neuroscience and economics at the University of Florida, but after 4 years in a lab, he realized that contradictory economic theories, PoMo brain philosophy, and 2D graphs were no longer for him.
 He then began to work in many different roles and industries – from healthcare IT and teaching to working as a controller of an ice cream factory and PR.
-Now, after gaining software engineering skills through an intense coding bootcamp, he works on our R&D team and has been with us for the past 6 months.
+Now, after gaining software engineering skills through an intense coding bootcamp, he works on our R&D team.

 1. What do you love most about your role at Jeeng?